Plutonyl

 The plutonyl ion is an oxycation of plutonium in the oxidation state +6, with the chemical formula PuO_{2}^{2+}.
 It is isostructural with the uranyl ion, compared to which it has a slightly shorter M–O bond.
 It is easily reduced to plutonium(III).
 The plutonyl ion forms many complexes, particularly with ligands that have oxygen donor atoms.
-Complexes of the plutonyl ion are important in nuclear fuel reprocessing.
+Plutonyl salts are important in nuclear fuel reprocessing.

 Chemical properties

 The chemistry of the plutonyl ion resembles the chemistry of the uranyl ion very closely.
 Both ions are linear with the metal atom midway between the two oxygen atoms.
 Many compounds of the two ions are isostructural.
 The νPu–O asymmetric stretching frequency is some 20 cm−1 lower, at ca. 910 cm−1, in complexes with the same ligand set.
 From this it can be inferred that the Pu–O bond is only a little weaker than the U–O bond.
 The electronic structures are also similar.

 In aqueous solution there are some differences in hydrolysis behaviour, not only in the log β* values (definition of β*) but in nature of the polymeric species that can be formed.
 In the table below, 1,2 stoichiometry means a species with one actinyl ion and two hydroxide ions, etc. This is one of the few instances of notable differences between plutonyl and uranyl.